 Description

-Glowing Carrot Ginger Soup with turmeric is light, luscious, earthy and flavorful.
+This glowing Carrot Soup recipe with ginger and turmeric is light, luscious, and flavorful.
 Vegan and gluten-free.
 This recipe only makes 4 cups, so I usually double the recipe.

 Ingredients